Turing Sources

 The King's College archivists have prepared a summary of the Turing Archive.

-Much of the cataloguing work was done in the 1970s by the Contemporary Scientific Archives Centre which also offers much archival information on other British scientists.
+Much of the cataloguing work was done in the 1970s by the Contemporary Scientific Archives Centre.

 The Modern Archives Centre,